b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 **Microsoft Word combined with:**

+* [Scite.ai](https://scite.ai){:target="_blank" rel="noopener"} - *NOTE: This is a paid app*.
+Finding and evaluating research.
+Scite uses an AI assistant to search the literature and transform the way you discover, evaluate, and understand research on any topic.
 * [Zotero](https://www.zotero.org/){:target="_blank" rel="noopener"} - An open-source citation and literature manager.
 Helpful in generating formatted reference list.
 * [Recite](https://reciteworks.com/login){:target="_blank" rel="noopener"} - Recite checks that your in-text citations match the reference list at the end of your work.
 * [Grammarly](https://www.grammarly.com/){:target="_blank" rel="noopener"} - Checking for spelling, grammar, and excess words.
-* In-text comments - To chat with myself, e.g., "can't think of the right word or the paragraph could be phrased better, but not right now."
-* AutoCorrect - Replacing text with formatted text to make it easier to find when finalising the document.
-E.g., Replacing (REF) with highlighted (<mark>REF</mark>).
+* AutoCorrect (Mac: Tools < AutoCorrect Options) - Replacing text with formatted text to make it easier to find when finalising the document.
+E.g., Replacing (REF) with highlighted and bolded (<mark><strong>REF</strong></mark>).
+To set this up:
+(1) Create the highlighted/bold version of (REF) on the page of a normal word document (2) Highlight that text and go to Tools < AutoCorrection Options (3) That text should already appear in the 'With' both (you may have to toggle 'Formatted text' to see it with the highlight) (4) You need to enter the text you'd like to "trigger" it with in the 'Replace' box.

 <img style="display: block; margin-left: auto; margin-right: auto;" src="/assets/img/blog/cool-things/autocorrect.png" alt="" width="319" height="143" />

-**Searching for related articles:**
+**Searching for literature:**

+See Scite.ai above

+{: .box-note}
+<i class="fas fa-exclamation icon-yellow" aria-hidden="true"></i> Turns out I haven't used Research Rabbit and Connected Papers as much as I thought I would.
+I'm leaving them here just in case other people find them useful.

 [Research Rabbit](https://researchrabbitapp.com/){:target="_blank" rel="noopener"} is like Spotify for academic articles!
 You add a few that you are interested in, and it will use AI to make intelligent suggestions for other related articles.
 You can also use it to find works that cite a particular paper.